Physics-24/Motion1/docs/solo-problems.md

 Solo problems are overall worth 15% of your total grade, therefore each solo problem is only worth a small fraction of your overall grade.
 The solo problems are a chance for you to regularly assess your mastery of each week's material, with much lower stakes than the midterm and final examinations.
 You also get to drop your lowest 6 solo problems for the semester, so if you're having an off day, no problem, just try your best (whatever that might look like today).

-Solo problems become available each Thursday at noon and the submission window closes on Sunday at 12pm (noon).
+Solo problems become available each Wednesday at noon and the submission window closes on Sunday at 9 pm.
 Each solo problem is due 60 minutes after you first access it (but only 30 minutes can be spent working on the problem), so please make sure that you are in a test-like environment before you click on any of the Gradescope links below -- i.e. you have a quiet, cleared off work area, and you have access to a method of uploading your submission to Gradescope after you finish.
 If you run into difficulty uploading your submission, please send it to phys-24-instructors-l@g.hmc.edu immediately by email.
 You do not have to complete both of the week's solo problems at the same time (e.g. you could complete one on Friday and the other on Saturday).

 <br>